supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="9864336d-56ad-4653-9737-e6f3ab34de18" />

+## Summary

+In this exercise, we connected our cluster to the Azure Arc-enabled cluster and deployed a custom location and data controller with directly connected mode with the help of Azure portal and Azure CLI, and created an Azure Arc-enabled SQL Managed Instance server on the directly connected mode of Azure Arc data controller.
+Also, we have connected the Azure Arc Data Controller and Azure Arc-enabled SQL Managed Instance Business Critical using Azure Data Studio.

+### You have successfully completed the Exercise